madelahn/madelahn/README.md

 ### 🐀✨

 Hi, I'm Madeline, a second-year student at University of Toronto!
-I'm currently pursing a Computer Science specialist and minoring in Statistics and Religion.
+I'm currently pursing a Computer Science major and minoring in Statistics and Religion.

 #### Reach me here!